-The manager from Ferendune Court care home in Faringdon is today urging older people living alone in the community to take extra care in the hot weather.
+Managers from Anchor care homes in Stoke on Trent are today urging older people living alone in the community to take extra care in the hot weather.

-Staff at the care home will be taking extra steps to ensure that the residents are staying cool and keeping hydrated in the heat.
+Staff at the care homes will be taking extra steps to ensure that the residents are staying cool and keeping hydrated in the heat.

 She said: “Anchor is urging the wider community to keep a close eye on elderly neighbours and their older relatives who may live alone and are more vulnerable in the heat.